memery/memery-legacy/plugins/README.md

 ---------

-All plugins are licensed under the following three-clause BSD license and copyrighted to their respecive authors:
+All plugins are licensed under the following three-clause BSD license and copyrighted to their respective authors:

     Copyright (c) plugin years, plugin authors
     All rights reserved.